crow-browser/seed/docs/content/guides/autoUpdates.md

 Update manifests are stored in the `dist/update` directory.
 The contents of this directory should be uploaded to a webserver (e.g. GitHub Pages or S3) such that their root is at `/updates/browser/`.

 You will then need to set the `updateHostname` in `samurai.json` to the url of your update server.
-For Pulse, this is `updates.pulsebrowser.app`.
+For Praxive, this is `updates.praxive.io`.
 You may also need to change the update server specified [here](https://searchfox.org/mozilla-central/rev/560b7b1b174ed36912b969eee0c1920f3c59bc56/build/moz.build#94).